spierala/mini-rx-svelte-demo/README.md

 Give it a ⭐  on [GitHub](https://github.com/spierala/mini-rx-store)

+### Run the demo locally on your machine

+- Install dependencies: `npm run install-dependencies`: It will install all dependencies for the Svelte frontend and the Strapi backend
+- Run the Svelte frontend: `npm run start:front`
+- Run the Strapi backend (in another terminal window): `npm run start:back`
 ### Todos

 - Disable Store Extensions in PROD
 - Host the demo on a server